Kurusa/lessons/README.md

-# My first tries in programming
+# My first tries in the programming